CaffeineDuck/nepse-api/README.md

 ## Why are the attributes so in-costistent?

 The attribues are in-consistent because the attributes are set according to the response set by the API.
 I tried changing it up but that would be distruptive because the comability with the API would be broken.

 ## Want To Contribute?

 You can send a pull request or open an issue to contribute.
+Check out [Code Of Conduct](CODE_OF_CONDUCT.md) before contributing.